huaweicloud/terraform-provider-hcs/docs/resources/network_acl_rule.md

 * `destination_ip_address` - (Optional, String) Specifies the destination IP address to which the traffic is allowed.
   The default value is *0.0.0.0/0*.
 For example: xxx.xxx.xxx.xxx (IP address), xxx.xxx.xxx.0/24 (CIDR block).

-* `source_port` - (Optional, String) Specifies the source port number or port number range.
-The value ranges from 1 to 65535.
+* `source_ports` - (Optional, List) A list of Specifies the source port number or port number range.
+The value ranges from 1 to
+  65535.
 For a port number range, enter two port numbers connected by a colon(:).
 For example, 1:100.

-* `destination_port` - (Optional, String) Specifies the destination port number or port number range.
+* `destination_ports` - (Optional, List) A list of Specifies the destination port number or port number range.
 The value ranges from 1 to 65535.
 For a port number range, enter two port numbers connected by a colon(:).
 For example, 1:100.

 * `enabled` - (Optional, Bool) Enabled status for the network ACL rule.
 Defaults to true.